Starou/SimpleIDML/README.rst

 You can as well import XML file into your InDesign® documents.
 The following rules applies:

-- A node having the attribute *simpleidml-setcontent="false"* will not impact the corresponding element into the idml document (but its children will be) ;
+- A node having the attribute *simpleidml-setcontent="false"* will not update the content of the corresponding element into the idml document (but its children will be updated).
+- A node having the attribute *simpleidml-ignorecontent"true"* will not update the content of the corresponding element into the idml document **and** its children.
+- In a *ignorecontent* context the content of a child node can be turned on with the *simpleidml-forcecontent="true"* flag.
-- images references are passed by the *href* attribute.
-An empty value will remove the corresponding page items into the document ;
+- Images references are passed by the *href* attribute.
+An empty value will remove the corresponding page items into the document.
-- nested tag will be created if they are mapped with a character-style ;
+- Nested tag will be created if they are mapped with a *character-style*.
-- the style applied to the newly created tag is a combinaison of the parent character-styles and the mapped one.
+- The style applied to the newly created tag is a combinaison of the parent character-styles and the mapped one.

 Please take a look into the tests for in-depth examples.